The prior notification procedure is the requirement for developers to notify the council to determine whether prior approval is or isn’t required.

 - larger Home Extension

 - Roof mounted solar PV on non-domestic building

 - Temporary state funded school on previously vacant commercial land

 Prior approval for demolition of a building.

-It is possible to undertaken larger single storey rear house extensions than would be possible under permitted development, or many local planning policies, under the Prior Approval route.
+It is possible to undertaken larger single storey rear house extensions under permitted development?
+Or under the Prior Approval route?

 Plande have been involved with numerous applications for Prior Approval for larger home extensions.

 Contact us if you are considering such an application.

 Disclaimer: This page provides an introduction only and is not a definitive statement of the law and should therefore not be relied upon.
 The information above relates to England only.
 Policies across the rest of the UK may differ.
 Contact your Local Planning Authority for advice and confirmation before any works are carried out.
 All images used are for illustrative purposes only.
 Read the full disclaimer here.

 Get expert help